ShobitSuman/Induction-Program/README.md

 ### Motivational Address by the Chief Guest
 - **Sardar Gurcharan Singh Grewal**, member of SGPC and Nankana Sahib Education Trust
   His heartfelt words reminded students to stay humble and value their roots while aiming high in life.

-### Conclusion
-Day 3 reminded students that success isn’t just about knowledge, it’s also about values.
-It was a meaningful day that inspired them to grow both as learners and as individuals.

 ## Day 4: Class & Lecture Lineup
 ### Date & Time